takeenshamloo/Houston-Blackout-Analysis/README.md

   - Quarto documents rendered to HTML.

 ---

+## Acknowledgements
+- This project was developed as part of the UCSB MEDS program.
+- Data sources include NASA’s VIIRS, OpenStreetMap, and U.S. Census Bureau.

 ## Reflections
 This analysis reveals disproportionate impacts of the storm on lower-income neighborhoods in Houston.
 Limitations include the use of census-level data.
 Future improvements could involve higher-resolution datasets and additional socioeconomic indicators.